mimblewimble/grin/CONTRIBUTING.md

 **Notes**:
 1. *Please add the rustfmt corrections as a separate commit at the end of your Pull Request to make the reviewers happy.*

-2. *most important: `rustfmt` is just a tool to make your code having pretty formatting, your changed code itself importance is definitely above the code format, since anyway the formatting can be done by running `rustfmt` later.
-So the point is, if not sure what should do on this, or the `rustfmt` is changing a lot of untouched code, please feel free to ignore it.
-We like to make you also happy to contribute on this open source project!*
+2. *If you're still not sure about what should do on the format, please feel free to ignore it.
+Since `rustfmt` is just a tool to make your code having pretty formatting, your changed code is definitely more important than the format.
+Hope you're happy to contribute on this open source project!*

 3. And anyway please don't use ~~`cargo +nightly fmt`~~ if at all possible.